Nimi77/scissor/README.md

   After shortening a URL, download the corresponding QR code image.

 - **Use in Marketing:**
-  Incorporate the QR code into your digital or print marketing materials.
+  The QR code can be Incorporate into digital or print marketing materials.

 ## Technologies Used